edespino/cloudberry-site/docs/benchmark/performance-benchmark-tpcds.md

 This is a follow-up tutorial for previous bootcamp steps.
 Please make sure to have the environment ready for Apache Cloudberry Sandbox up and running.

-All the following examples use the standard hostname convention of Cloudberry using `mdw` for master node, and `sdw1..n` for the segment nodes.
+All the following examples use the standard hostname convention of Cloudberry using `cdw` for coordinator node, and `sdw1..n` for the segment nodes.

 ### TPC-DS Tools Dependencies

-Install the dependencies on `mdw` for compiling the `dsdgen` (data generation) and `dsqgen` (query generation).
+Install the dependencies on `cdw` for compiling the `dsdgen` (data generation) and `dsqgen` (query generation).

 ```bash
 docker exec -it $(docker ps -q) /bin/bash